 Requesting Human Resources Approval

-- Complete an Intern Job Description Form and submit a copy to your Human Resources Recruitment & Classification Analyst, Risk Safety Analyst, and Internship Program Manager for their approval
+- Complete an Intern Job Description Form and submit a copy to your Human Resources Recruitment & Classification Analyst, Risk Safety Analyst, and Internship Program Analyst for their approval

 - Once approved, enter a Hiring Requisition into NeoGov

-- If the department has selected an intern have the intern fill out the attached Application and send it to HR (HR will enter the application into NeoGov)
+- If the department has selected an intern, have the intern fill out an application, provide proof of enrollment, and send it to HR (HR will enter the application into NeoGov)